l3marr/cse15l-lab-reports/steps.md

 ![Image](Commands.png)
 > Go ahead and try running some commands in the terminal
 * Experiment with different commands and see what is returned!
 Here are some to get you started `pwd`  `cd`  `ls` `lat`
+* Pwd writes the full path name of your current directory
+* Cd displays the name of the current directory
+* Ls displays the contents of the current or specified directory
+*
 * Once you are done, you can exit remote access by simply typing *exit* into the terminal